Adamant-im/adamant-notificationService/README.md

 ## Installation
 Want to try it out?
 There is no windows or buttons, just console, so it's boring, only if you wan't to bite some C#.
 1. You gonna need a dotnet.core runtime to launch ANS.
-Go to [Microsoft.com](https://www.microsoft.com/net/learn/get-started) and download SDK for your platform
+Go to [Microsoft.com](https://www.microsoft.com/net/learn/get-started) and download SDK for your platform.
 2. Clone or download this repository.
 3. Open terminal/console/cmd and type `dotnet restore` in solution's folder, or just open solution in [Visual Studio](https://www.visualstudio.com) (there is one for macOS now).
 4. Later i will add here a step for initializing a database.